-All of them, though, involved a gut-wrenching feeling that was equal parts terror, fear, and guilt (and OK, maybe a little excitement).
+All of them, though, involved a gut-wrenching feeling that was equal parts fear and guilt (and OK, maybe a little excitement).
 Sound familiar?
-Whether you’re thrilled to be leaving or walking away from a job you really love, having that conversation is rarely easy.
+Whether you’re thrilled to be leaving a job or sad to be departing from a company you really love, having that conversation is rarely easy.

-There’s plenty of advice out there on the basics of how to approach the talk: Break the news, express gratitude for all the opportunities you’ve received, and show that you’re committed to transitioning your responsibilities.
-But let’s go one step further and talk about how to make having that conversation a little less painful.
-Here are a few things to keep in mind:
+There’s plenty of advice out there on the basics of how to put in your two weeks’ notice: Break the news, express gratitude for all the opportunities you’ve received, and show that you’re committed to transitioning your responsibilities.
+But let’s go a bit deeper on that first step.
+How do you actually tell your boss you’re quitting?
+And how can you make that conversation as low-stress as possible?

 You’re not the first person who’s ever quit, and you won’t be the last.
-So, if you’re scared your boss will be shocked, throw a fit, or be personally offended, take a deep breath and repeat: This is a totally normal part of the working world.
-Not to mention, your boss might not be as blindsided as you’d think after weeks of “emergency dentist appointments” and your Monday-morning “Hey, can we chat for 15 minutes today?” email.
+So if you’re scared your boss will be shocked, throw a fit, or be personally offended, take a deep breath and repeat: This is a totally normal part of the working world.
+Not to mention, your boss might not be as blindsided as you’d think after weeks of “emergency dentist appointments.”

-That said, you’ll also want to prepare for the reaction you might receive.
-It probably won’t be a screaming fit (I hope), but it might be a counteroffer or a guilt trip to try to get you to stay longer than the notice you’ve given.
-These are pretty normal, too, and Muse expert Katie Douthwaite Wolf walks through these scenarios and more, and exactly how to plan for each one.
+That said, when quitting a job you could receive a response you weren’t anticipating.
+It probably won’t be a screaming fit (I hope), but it might be a counteroffer or a guilt trip or a plea to try to get you to stay longer than the notice you’ve given.
+Read up on five common reactions to your resignation and exactly how to plan for each one.

 Speaking of planning…